 Response to Thank You in Arabic

-Just like in other languages, in most situations we’d expect a reaction when thanking someone.
+Just like in other languages, in most situations we’d like to reply when someone thanks us.

-The most common Arabic equivalent of the English you’re welcome is afwaan (عفواً).
-Afwaan can be used in any situation, regardless of the gender or age of a person.
+The most common response to shukran is afwaan (عفواً).
+Afwaan is the Arabic equivalent of the English “you’re welcome”.
+It can be used in any situation, regardless of the gender or age of a person.
 It’s a suitable way of saying you’re welcome in both informal and formal situations, for small and big favors.

-Another way of replying to thank you is ta’al kull youm (تعال كل يوم).
+Another beautiful and meaningful response to thank you is ta’al kull youm (تعال كل يوم).
 This expression is used in daily life situations, for example among family, friends or colleagues.
-It literally translates as “come every day”, and would be the closest equivalent to the English “whenever you want” or “anything for you”.
+It literally translates to “come every day”, and would be the closest equivalent to the English “whenever you want” or “anything for you”.
 When talking to a female, you’ll use ta’ali kull youm (تعالي كل يوم).

-Another (more complex) way of saying you’re welcome is by saying la shukr ‘ala wajeb (لا شكر على واجب ).
-It translates as there’s no need to thank me (literally: no thanks for the duty).
-It’s quite a formal way of saying you’re welcome and can be used regardless of gender and age.
+Another (very formal) way of saying you’re welcome is la shukr ‘ala wajeb (لا شكر على واجب ).
+It literally translates “no thanks for the duty”.
+The closest English equivalent is “there’s no need to thank me”.
+Note that this is a very formal way of saying you’re welcome.
+It can be used when speaking to both genders.

 Expressions at a Glance

 Below is a summary of the expressions used in this article and their English equivalent.
-The Latin script can help you with the correct pronunciation of you can’t read Arabic.
-Learning the Arabic alphabet will greatly help you with the correct pronunciation of Arabic words.
+The Latin script can help you with the correct pronunciation if you can’t read Arabic.
+Learning the Arabic alphabet will greatly help you with the pronunciation of Arabic words.